NeXTLinux/nextlinux-engine/docs/content/docs/install/storage/database.md

 weight: 1
 ---

-Anchore stores all metadata in a structured format in a PostgreSQL database to support API operations and searches.
+Nextlinux stores all metadata in a structured format in a PostgreSQL database to support API operations and searches.

 Examples of data persisted in the database: